inspiritilda/2420_linux_assigment_1/README.md

 ## Configuring cloud-init

 ### What is Cloud-Init?
 `cloud-init` is a tool used in cloud environments to automate the initial setup of virtual machine (Canonical, n.d.; DigitalOcean, n.d.).
-It allows users to configure settings like network configuration, user creation, and package installation during the first boot of the instance (Canonical, n.d.).
+It allows users to configure settings like network configuration, user creation, and package installation during the first boot of the instance (Canonical, n.d.; Cloud-init, n.d.).
 This automation reduces manual setup time and ensures consistency across deployments.

 ### Sample cloud-init Configuration File:
 After you upload your public SSH key to your DigitalOcean account, create a file named `cloud-config.yml` with the following content: